saic-iitmandi/sysadmin-test/2022/challenges.md

 Demonstrate it locally using at least two docker instances.<br>
 Why is your design preferable to the default one?
 Justify your answer with respect to both access and error logs.<br>
 ### [ To demonstrate and test your script(s) you can use [this image(lightweight)](https://hub.docker.com/r/metavinayak/matrix) or [this one(customizable)](https://hub.docker.com/r/metavinayak/matrix-custom)]

+#### Deliverables
+- Dockerfiles or Docker Compose files
+- Video/Screenshots of Load Balancing demonstration
+- Video/Screenshot of custom logs demonstration and/or any other scripts used

 -----------------------------------------------------
 ## Challenge 5 - Shell Scripting